awsdocs/amazon-s3-developer-guide/doc_source/kms-using-sdks.md

 When copying objects, you add the same request properties \(`ServerSideEncryptionMethod` and `ServerSideEncryptionKeyManagementServiceKeyId`\) to request Amazon S3 to use an AWS KMS–managed encryption key\.
 For more information about copying objects, see [Copying Objects](CopyingObjectsExamples.md)\.

-### Pre\-signed URLs<a name="kms-using-sdks-java-presigned-url"></a>
+### Presigned URLs<a name="kms-using-sdks-java-presigned-url"></a>

-When creating a pre\-signed URL for an object encrypted using an AWS KMS–managed encryption key, you must explicitly specify Signature Version 4:
+When creating a presigned URL for an object encrypted using an AWS KMS–managed encryption key, you must explicitly specify Signature Version 4:

 ```
 ClientConfiguration clientConfiguration = new ClientConfiguration();